corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 ## Shared facts

-On Corda, there is no central or general agent which operates on behalf of all of the nodes on the network.
-Instead, each node maintains its own vault which contains all of its known facts.
+On Corda, no central ledger records facts for all of the nodes on a network.
+Instead, each node maintains its own vault, which contains all of its known facts.

 You can think of a vault as being a database or simple table.
 In this diagram, facts 1 and 7 appear on both Alice's vault and Bob's vault, and are therefore shared facts:

 {{< figure alt="ledger table" width=80% zoom="/en/images/ledger-table.png" >}}

-Corda guarantees that when a fact is shared across multiple nodes on the network, it evolves in lockstep in each of these nodes' vaults.
-This means that Alice and Bob will both see an *exactly identical version* of shared facts 1 and 7.
+When multiple nodes on a network share an evolving fact, the changes to the fact update at the same time in each node's vault.
+This means that Alice and Bob will both see an *identical version* of shared facts 1 and 7.

 On-ledger facts don't have to be shared between nodes.
 For example, fact 11 in Alice's vault is not shared with Bob.
 Facts that are not shared are *unilateral facts*.